Kalam cosmological argument: Emergent cosmology

+Bounce cosmologies

+Bounce cosmology refers to any theoretical framework in which the universe rebounds from a preceding phase of contraction to the current phase of expansion, substituting the initial singularity predicted by classical general relativity with a big bounce.

 Cyclic universes proceed through an infinite cycle of expansions and contractions.
 Though the earliest models proposed no net expansion or contraction (H_{avg} = 0), they were noted to be in violation of the second law of thermodynamics given that the universe would eventually reach a state of heat death, rendering an infinite cycle impossible.
 Paul Steinhardt and Neil Turok suggest that cosmic volume could increase with each cycle, causing entropy dilution sufficient to avert heat death.
-However, Vilenkin notes that this would put the universe in a state of net expansion, rendering it subject to the Borde–Guth–Vilenkin theorem, therefore finite into the past.
+Vilenkin notes, however, that this would put the universe in a state of net expansion, rendering it subject to the Borde–Guth–Vilenkin theorem, therefore finite into the past.

-In De Sitter Cosmology, the universe contracts for infinite time prior to the singularity, followed by expansion (H_{avg} < 0).
-As Vilenkin points out, it is classically unstable in the contraction phase and cannot survive until the bounce except if the arrow of time is reversed.
+De Sitter cosmology describes a universe that contracts for infinite time prior to a point of minimum size, followed by expansion.
+Though it avoids the Borde–Guth–Vilenkin theorem by averaging net contraction through time (H_{avg} < 0), George Ellis maintains that initial conditions must be inexplicably precise for contraction to rebound into uniform expansion characteristic of the observed universe.
+This extraordinary fine-tuning must be acausal and assumed as brute fact, he argues, given that it originates in an infinite past.
+Vilenkin writes:

+You can evade the theorem by postulating that the universe was contracting prior to some time. ...
+This sounds as if there is nothing wrong with having contraction prior to expansion.
+But the problem is that a contracting universe is highly unstable.
+Small perturbations would cause it to develop all sorts of messy singularities, so it would never make it to the expanding phase.

+Time reversal at the boundary

-The Aguirre–Gratton model postulates a reversal of time at t = 0, with the universe structured as two inflationary expansions extending either direction from the cosmological singularity.
-Among its proponents are Victor J. Stenger, as well as Sean Carroll, who presents the model as "proof by construction" that a universe without a beginning is conceivable.
-Vilenkin contends that a reversal of time at t = 0 "makes the moment t = 0 rather special.
-I would say no less special than a true beginning of the universe."
+The Aguirre–Gratton model postulates a reversal of time at $t=0$, with spacetime structured as two cosmic expansions evolving in opposite time directions from a point of minimum size.
+The universe resembles a de Sitter 'bounce', but classifies as a model of eternal inflation by maintaining an inflationary state at every point in time.
+Among the model's proponents are Victor J. Stenger, as well as Sean Carroll, who presents it as "proof by construction" that a universe without a beginning is conceivable.
+Vilenkin pronounces a reversal of time at $t=0$ to make the moment "no less special than a true beginning of the universe."
+He elaborates to Stenger:

+Models of this sort have been discussed by Aguirre & Gratton, and by Carroll & Chen.
+They had to assume though that the minimum of entropy was reached at the bounce and offered no mechanism to enforce this condition.
+It seems to me that it is essentially equivalent to a beginning.

-Philosophical arguments
+Premise two: philosophical arguments

-For philosophical evidence of the finitude of the past, Craig cites:
+For philosophical evidence of the finitude of the past, Craig refers to: